Dillon’s 3 TD runs and Bailey’s pair carry BC past NC State

+BOSTON (AP) — Boston College easily showed why it’s the best rushing team in the Atlantic Coast Conference.

-BOSTON (AP) — AJ Dillon ran for 223 yards and three touchdowns, David Bailey had two long TD runs with 181 yards and Boston College pounded the Atlantic Coast Conference’s top rushing defense in a 45-24 victory over North Carolina State on Saturday.
+AJ Dillon ran for 223 yards and three touchdowns, David Bailey had two long TD runs with 181 yards and the Eagles pounded the league’s top rushing defense in a 45-24 victory over North Carolina State on Saturday.

 “I just kept hearing about the No. 1 rush defense in the ACC,” Dillon said.
 “When you’re a competitor you want to go up against the best.
 They’re the best rush defense, so we wanted to go with our best.
 I had a feeling today was going to be a great day, just the look in everybody’s eyes, but I wasn’t expecting what we did today.”